I told myself I wouldn’t write a recap on The Writer’s Bundle recap this year, because I have so many other things I want to work on.

 Last year’s bundle paid for us to run the site for much of 2014, but not all of it.
 By the time we ran the bundle this year, we had spent $13,000 beyond what we’d earned from the site.
 So some of this year’s earnings go toward paying back that investment (which was subsidized by managing blogs for clients).
 That takes us to $31,000.

 The Write Life, at the moment, is costing about $4,000 to run each month.
 Why is it so expensive?
-Because I pay an editor, a few writers, a social media helper, a tech-support company and more.
+It’s not that much, of course, when you first start a blog.
+It’s because I pay an editor, a few writers, a social media helper, a tech-support company and more.
 We also pay for a number of digital tools like MailChimp (for newsletters), MediaTemple (for hosting) and Hootsuite (for social media).
 It all adds up!

 If I did all the work for the site myself — like blogger Lindsay and her husband Bjork do over at Pinch of Yum — it wouldn’t cost as much, and earnings would go into my pocket rather than toward covering costs.
 But I’m busy managing our client work and other projects (not to mention this blog!), and having my awesome team members work on The Write Life frees me up to do that.